ANDROS BAHAMAS – Fly Fishing Guides

 Enjoy Superb Fly Fishing with Jack Trout Fly Fishing International.
 We can help you with all your travel needs, FISHING, DIVING, SCENIC TOURS, LODGING and RESERVATIONS.
 WE HAVE BEEN OUTFITTING FLY FISHING INTERNATIONAL TRAVEL SINCE 1994.

 EXPERIENCE SUCCESSFUL SALTWATER BAHAMAS TRAVEL.
-CALL US FOR A LIST OF PAST CUSTOMER RECOMMENDATION LIST OR TO ANSWER ANU QUESTIONS MAY HAVE ABOUT YOUR TRAVEL.
+CALL US FOR A LIST OF PAST CUSTOMER RECOMMENDATION LIST OR TO ANSWER ANY QUESTIONS MAY HAVE ABOUT YOUR TRAVEL.
 YOU WOULD LAND IN ANDROS TOWN AND WE TAKE YOU TO YOUR LODGING.
 THEN WE’LL PICK YOU UP DAILY AT WERE YOU LODGE TO GO FLY FISHING, A GREAT LUNCH IS INCLUDED.
 ALL GEAR AND FLIES ARE INCLUDED.

 GEAR RECOMMENDATIONS FOR ANDROS BAHAMAS

 - Recommended fly fishing Tippet & leader Bone Fish: 12lb

 - Recommended fly fishing Tippet & leader Tarpon: 40lb to 60lb